South Carolina vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 16, 2021

 Vanderbilt Stats and Trends

-- Vanderbilt has one win against the spread in six games this year.
+- Vanderbilt has one win against the spread in six games this season.

-- The Commodores have yet to cover the spread this year when underdogs by 18.5 points or more.
+- This year, the Commodores are winless against the spread when entering a game as an underdog of 18.5 points or more.

-- Vanderbilt's games this year have gone over the point total three times in five opportunities (60%).
+- Vanderbilt has gone over the point total in 60% of its opportunities this year (three times over five games with a set point total).

-- Vanderbilt is 1-2 against the spread and 2-1 overall in games when it records more than 22 points.
+- Vanderbilt is 1-2 against the spread and 2-1 overall when the team notches more than 22 points.

-- When Vanderbilt piles up more than 329.2 yards, the team is 1-2 against the spread and 2-1 overall.
+- Vanderbilt is 1-2 against the spread and 2-1 overall when the team amasses over 329.2 yards.

-- This year the Commodores have 12 turnovers, two fewer than the Gamecocks have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.